 Richard: Potentially, yeah, the copy/idea is the key thing because by getting a good idea and a copy is the best way to articulate what it is you want to achieve.
 And from coming up with a copy and the idea, then the rest of these elements can start to fall out.
 So from coming up with a good idea that’s going to give you lift-off for photographs and graphics and videos and for the hashtags as well.

-So all these elements start to fuel the rest of the experience.
-So without coming up with a strong copy/idea, which we’re also going to call that a brief, a bit more structured.
+All these elements start to fuel the rest of the experience.
+Without coming up with a strong copy/idea, which we’re also going to call that a brief, a bit more structured.
 So, the brief will have all the other elements in it, for this event it’s going to have the date and time, the venue, what’s to be achieved and maybe other things that are needed throughout it as well.

 Again, this is an atypical example.
 So these might evolve, right?
 We need to get some audio visual equipment.
 We might need to ensure we’re catering, we might need to ensure we’ve got a videographer, we might need to ensure we’ve got guest speakers.